 It's way past time to try to present a sane, reasonable explanation of the benefits and drawbacks of each type of image stabilization (IS).

-But first, here is something you need to know: IS does nothing for subject motion.
+First, here is something you need to know: IS does nothing for subject motion.
 Nothing.
 The Internet myths you might read such as "four stops of IS equals one stop of aperture or ISO" are something you need to just learn to ignore.
 If you need aperture (and ISO) to get a usable shutter speed to stop motion, you need aperture (or ISO to change shutter speed).
 Period.

 At the other end of the spectrum, at high shutter speeds most IS systems at some point start to take away a bit of edge acuity.
 Why?
-It has to do with the frequency of the data sampling and the movement speed of the physical system versus how fast that shutter is moving (mechanical or electronic).
+It has to do with the frequency of the data sampling and the movement speed of the physical system versus how fast the shutter is moving (mechanical or electronic).
 For years I've been warning people to turn VR off—Nikon's form of lens-based IS—if you're photographing at high shutter speeds.
 Currently I assess that to be faster than 1/1000 second.

 So image stabilization is a bit like antilock brakes on your car: when you need it, it's very useful.
 But you don't always need it.